Great-Sun-Group/greatsun-dev/README.md

 When the avatar pauses to await your response or next instructions, you can continue the conversation with another Developer Instruction in the terminal and/or at the bottom of the [conversation_thread](/workspaces/greatsun-dev/avatar/conversation_thread.txt), or you can use any of the 'avatar' commands.

 ## Branches and Commits
 The avatar unifies and links your commits across all repositories, including this one.
-Get started on a new project by pulling the latest from 'dev' to your local or launching a codespace off 'dev' from GitHub.
-Once it's ready, `avatar up` for a new branch to be created for you.
+Get started on a new project by pulling the latest from 'dev' to your local or launching a codespace off 'dev' from GitHub, or launch on an existing project branch.
+Once your development container is live, `avatar up` for a new branch to be created for you if you are on one of these primary banches.
 If you launch from a branch other than 'dev' or a branch ending in '-project', your launch branch will be maintained into the avatar.

   - `avatar commit`: Commits and pushes current code to all affected repos with a unified branch name and commit message.

 Don't hesitate to commit regularly.
 Multiple untested commits that move you towards your objective are expected, with testing more likely to be done on a series of commits than on each one.
 Staging changes can also be very helpful.
 You want to be able to lock in every step, and if too many changes build up you can lose it all if a wobble develops in the LLM's capacity and it makes a crazy write.
 Don't save your progress where it is subject to the whims of the avatar, save it in a trail of granular commits.
 You want to be able to refresh the context any time without significant loss of progress.

-### Submit conversation_thread.txt with every commit
+### Commit conversation_thread.txt with every commit
 In order to track progress and performance of AI models, and provide insight into effective and productive query patterns, please commit your automatically updated conversation_thread.txt file with every commit.

 ### Two Tricks